SabakiHQ/theme-converter/README.md

 # theme-converter

-Converts Sabaki v0.3x themes into v0.4x themes.
+Converts Sabaki v0.3x theme styles into v0.4x theme styles.

 ## How to use